Bootstrap 5 Nav Tabs

 Always use `<button>` elements, not `<a>` tags, for tab triggers

-Add `fade` to every `.tab-pane` for a consistent transition
+Add the `fade` class to tab panes for a smoother transition